 Genotoxicity, which detects the presence of toxins that may impact the genetic material of surrounding cells

-Bioburden, which determines the number of micro-organisms on the device
+Bioburden, which measures the number of micro-organisms on the device

 How is testing performed?

 Biocompatibility tests can be performed in two ways: in vitro testing is conducted in test tubes or Petri dishes using animal cells or tissues, while in vivo testing is performed on live animals.
-The testing process is often started with in vitro testing, which may be sufficient for some medical R&D projects.
-Official certification for medical devices does, however, usually require in vivo biocompatibility tests to be performed.
+The testing process should commence with in vitro testing, which may be sufficient for some medical R&D projects.
+Official certification for medical devices does, however, often require in vivo biocompatibility tests to be performed.

 Need a biocompatibility analysis?